Joon Yun

-Anthony Joonkyoo "Joon" Yun (born 1967) is a Korean-American physician, hedge-fund manager and investor.
+Anthony Joonkyoo "Joon" Yun (born 1967) is an American physician, hedge-fund manager and investor.

 Early life, education and early career

 Yun was born in Seoul, South Korea.
 He attended St. Albans School, a private all-boys school in Washington, D.C.
 He went to Harvard College where he obtained a Bachelor of Arts degree in biology in 1990.
 He obtained his Doctor of Medicine degree from Duke University School of Medicine in 1994 and completed a fellowship and residency in radiology from Stanford Hospital in 2000.
 After his residency, he served on the clinical faculty at the same institution from 2000 until 2006.

 Career

 Yun began his career as a healthcare analyst in 1998 at Palo Alto Investors, LLC, a hedge fund based in Palo Alto, California, with $1 billion assets under management invested in healthcare.
 Palo Alto Investors was founded in 1989 by William Edwards, the son of venture capitalist Bill Edwards, one of the original Silicon Valley venture capitalists.
 Yun has been responsible for healthcare investments for Palo Alto Investors since 1998 and in 2008 was elected president of the firm.